Flowering Tree: The Uses, Benefits, And Varieties That Can Accent Your Property

 The berries produced by a dogwood tree are quickly snapped up by a variety of birds making it ideal for those who love to sit and watch the various types of birds come and go.
 It is also a quick clean up tree when the fall comes and causes the flowers to tumble to the earth.
 The cost of having one of these trees depends on

-The size of tree you wish to plant.
+The size of the tree you wish to plant.
 The youngest will cost around $80 but a larger tree can range from $130 to $500, depending on the age of the tree you choose to have planted and how many you decide to have in your yard.

 Crepe Myrtle Tree

-The final type of flowering tree is the crape myrtle.
-The biggest benefit of the crape myrtle tree is the variety of colors that it can come in.
+The final type of flowering tree is the crepe myrtle.
+The biggest benefit of the crepe myrtle tree is the variety of colors that it can come in.
 From deep purple to a bright red.
 No matter your favorite type or color, it can be found in the color mood you love.
 Another benefit that this type of flowering tree has over the other two mentioned is that it is one of the most affordable types of flowering tree on the market.

 The smallest and most affordable crepe myrtle range in the mid $40 upward to the mid $50's.
 If treated properly you can even have beautiful first-year blooms rather than waiting for the next year.
 Within three years, the tree can grow upward to 20 feet but can be even quicker, reaching its maximum growth of 25 to 30 feet, depending on the length of the growing seasons.